 When I was about ten or so, an author visited my elementary school.
 This author—who’s name I cannot remember anymore—talked to us about the necessity of failure.
 To express this concept, she told us a story.

 A while back, she had dedicated hours to writing a novel.
 She put her heart into it and sent it to a few close friends afterward to see what they thought.
 Her friends never replied back to her.
 She took note of their disinterest.
 So, her response was to shove the novel under her bed and never look at it.

 I had always thought that she did something wrong.
 Perhaps her story was good, but it was just told the wrong way.
 Or she could’ve given the story a break and returned to it with a fresh start later.
 Every story needed to be told.

 I couldn’t understand how someone could put so much effort into something and just shove it aside when it got a disapproving look.
 At that moment, I decided I wouldn’t give up on my stories.
 I wouldn’t shove them under beds.

 I’ve run into my fair share of older stories hitting a dead end.
 But I’ve also found ways to revive the stories.
 I’ve given them to editors and critics.
 I’ve put them off for a bit until new ideas form.
 I’ve tried different editing techniques.
 My stories improve.

 So, I will keep editing my novel even if I finished it years ago.
-I won’t give up on a story because there’s no such thing as a bad idea.
+I won’t give up on a story because stories are meant to be told.